ncor/atomic-di/README.md

 function createScope(): Scope
 ```

-Creates a `Map` of providers to their instances that is then passed to a provider call in a resolution context object to resolve instances of scoped providers within it.
+Creates a `Map` of resolvers to their resolutions.
+Is passed in a resolution context and used by scoped resolvers to retrieve or save resolution within it.

 #### Example
 ```ts